Biden introduces Judge Merrick Garland as attorney general pick, key DOJ nominees

 WASHINGTON (NewsNation Now) — President-elect Joe Biden formally introduced Judge Merrick Garland as his pick for attorney general on Thursday, along with three other nominees to lead the U.S. Justice Department.

+Biden also described the pro-Trump mob that stormed the Capitol on Wednesday as “domestic terrorists” and assailed the Republican president for inciting the siege.

+“The past four years we’ve had a president who’s made his contempt for our democracy, our Constitution, the rule of law, clear in everything he has done,” Biden said, vowing a dramatic change of course in his administration.
+“More than anything, we need to restore the honor, the integrity, the independence of the Department of Justice that’s been so badly damaged.”

-Biden announced the nominations from an event in Wilmington, Delaware, on Thursday.
+Biden announced the nominations from an event in Wilmington, Delaware.
 He introduced Lisa Monaco as his nominee for deputy attorney general, Vanita Gupta for associate attorney general, and Kristen Clarke for assistant attorney general for the department’s Civil Rights Division.

 “These leaders, all of whom are Justice Department veterans, will renew Americans’ faith in the rule of law and work tirelessly to build a more equitable justice system,” Biden’s transition team said in a statement on the same day that Congress certified the president-elect’s Electoral College win.